liutiantian233/CPP-Project/Wrong book/README.md

 - it is a function and can be invoked like a function
 - is commonly used as part of a generic algorithm

+**Sort of True**

+- they do not require have a parameter list
+- lambdas can have an argument list, but it is not required
+- Note: function can have an empty parameter list, but you need the parentheses.
+That is optional with lambdas

 **False**

 - it has a name
 - it can not be used in a generic algorithm
+- it is a function automatically named lambda

 # about C++ constructors